This accessibility statement applies to the Ethnicity facts and figures website.

 We know some parts of this website are not fully accessible:

-- most older PDF documents that are linked to from this website are not fully accessible to screen reader software
+- older PDF documents that are linked to from this website may not be fully accessible to screen reader software

 Feedback and contact information